 A family tradition for me is pancakes and champagne on Christmas morning.
 We enjoy our family meal in the evening, we often have family stay over on Christmas Night, and a Boxing Day tradition is to ‘back it up’ the following day with a champagne breakfast with platters created from lovely festive leftovers.

-You may have noticed on our socials recently that the one thing that I refuse to serve is Mimosas!
-Fine if you want to use a spritzer style sparkling made in the charmat (or even carbonation) method, which are designed to be a mixer like a Prosecco, but please never add orange juice to a beautiful champagne!
+Last festive season I did share on our socials that the one thing that I refuse to serve is Mimosas!
+Fine if you want to use a spritzer style sparkling made in the Charmat (or even carbonation) method, which are designed to be a mixer like a Prosecco, but please never add orange juice to a beautiful champagne!
 Champagne takes years to make, and as you might imagine, I certainly don’t recommend spoiling it by adding a juice!
 Orange juice is very sweet, you’re not fooling anyone by trying to pretend you’re not drinking bubbles for breakfast by adding a breakfast juice!

 Whatever I’m serving, I love sharing the stories behind the wine and always include an introduction to what I’m pouring for my Christmas Day guests.
 This year choose something different to surprise and delight your guests.